Flora and Fauna management

 The Community Wildlife Program is a DPTI initiative that involves local communities and schools in helping to offset the loss of habitat caused by necessary vegetation removals.

-In particular, we will be working closely with local schools and community groups to provide information sessions, nesting box building workshops, and information about how to attract native birds and other wildlife into the local area and residents’ back yards.
+In particular, we will be working closely with local schools and community groups to provide butterfly garden workshops, and information about how to attract butterflies and other wildlife into the local area and residents’ back yards.

 Local school wildlife workshops involve the community in helping to enhance local habitat.